 If you’ve been charged with a crime and you believe you were involuntarily intoxicated during the commission of the purported wrongdoing, you may be able to assert an involuntary intoxication defense.
 For legal assistance, look no further than The Law Office of Gabriel & Gabriel.
 By seeking the help of an attorney, you may be better equipped with the knowledge and understanding of possible defense strategies, what you can expect at trial, and any other questions that you may have.

-Attorney Brian Gabriel has served the community of West Palm Beach for more than 30 years as a criminal defense attorney.
+Criminal Defense Attorney Brian Gabriel has served the community of West Palm Beach and surrounding areas for more than 30 years.
 He understands the complexities that are often involved in these cases and can help protect your rights.
-After an arrest, you can be assured that you’re in good hands.
 Call (561) 622-5575 or complete a contact form for a free consultation.